apanoush/ada-METAL-website/report.md

       <img src="RatingsPikachu.png" alt="Image" width="1100" />
     </td>
     <td>
 Now that we know this, let's dive into the ratings themselves, and plot them over the years.
-A friend of us, Detective Pikachu does not like uncertainty.
-When he does a pika pika attack de foudre la he always hits, so due to the high variability of ratings, he tells us to use errorbars.
-Between two thunderbolds dans le cul de l'adversaire, he mentions something about weighting the rating for each year.
+A friend of us, Detective Pikachu does not like uncertainty, so due to the high variability of ratings, he tells us to use errorbars.
+He also mentions something about weighting the rating for each year.
 That seems like a good intuition; movies with a lot of ratings should impact their average consequently.
-We computed this weighted average by multiplying each movie's rating with thge number of votes for said movie.
+We compute this weighted average rating by multiplying each movie's rating with the number of votes for said movie.
     </td>
   </tr>
 </table>